Tribute to Des Daniels

-We first encountered Des during his ministry of Intentional Interim at Jervis Bay Baptist Church.
-His ministry there was incredible.
-So generous, loving, wide and deep.
-His humour laced everything he did and said and enabled him to draw close to people pastorally while not shying away from the heavier and harder edged issues.
-He showed me the intensity, insight, courage, hard work and open hearted vulnerability needed for intentional interim ministry.
-Des embdied all these things so genuinely and sincerely.
-He was a wonderful example for me personally in the months before I entered a season as an intenetional interim and Archdeacon in the Anglican church.
-More than anyone in my life Des showed me how to do the work of a church doctor.
+Des showed me the intensity, insight, courage, hard work and open-hearted vulnerability needed for intentional interim ministry.
+He embodied all these things so genuinely and sincerely.
+He provided a wonderful example for me personally in the months before I entered a season as an Intentional Interim and Archdeacon in the Anglican church.
+More than anyone in my life, Des showed me how to do the precise and exacting work of a Church Doctor.

 Thank you Des.
 Vale!